Albert0i/RU330/adt.md

 Execution time is the same 0.0008 second!

 > RDBMS is a *generic* storage system which can process hundreds and thousands of records.
 Whereas, in some scenarios would render awkwardness and incapacity.
+If you treat Redis as in-memory storage, typical use case are:

+- Cache Layer
+- Session Store
+- Rate Limiter
+- Message Broker
+- Game Leaderboards

+With persistent options, Redis can be used as multi-model database.

 #### V. Bibliography